ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.8.4 improves the calculation of the pixel dimensions of rendered pages, thanks to an excellent contribution from <https://github.com/slawekkolodziej>.
-This corrects a small bug that could sometimes result in rendered bitmaps differing by one pixel from their expected sizes.
+Version 0.8.4 corrects a missing import in `PdfPageImageObject` that broke compilation if the `image` crate feature was disabled, and improves the calculation of the pixel dimensions of rendered pages, thanks to an excellent contribution from <https://github.com/slawekkolodziej>.
+This corrects a small bug that could sometimes result in rendered bitmaps differing in size by one pixel from their target dimensions.

 Version 0.8.3 adds the `PdfFonts` collection for loading new fonts into a `PdfDocument`, the `PdfDocument::fonts()` and `PdfDocument::fonts_mut()` accessor functions for accessing the